 ECMAScript differs from the Java programming language in the behaviour of Unicode escape sequences.
 In a Java program, if the Unicode escape sequence $\u000A$, for example, occurs within a single-line comment, it is interpreted as a line terminator (Unicode character 000A is line feed) and therefore the next character is not part of the comment.
 Similarly, if the Unicode escape sequence $\u000A$ occurs within a string literal in a Java program, it is likewise interpreted as a line terminator, which is not allowed within a string literal-one must write \n instead of $\u000A$ to cause a line feed to be part of the string value of a string literal.
 In an ECMAScript program, a Unicode escape sequence occurring within a comment is never interpreted and therefore cannot contribute to termination of the comment.
-Similarly, a Unicode escape sequence occurring within a string literal in an ECMAScript program always contributes a character to the string value of the literal and is never interpreted as a line terminator or as a quote mark that might terminate the string literal.
+Similarly, a Unicode escape sequence occurring within a string literal in an ECMAScript program always contributes a character to the string value of the literal.